harrisnisar/harrisnisar.github.io/index.md

 - <a href="./html/HW8">SVM</a>
 - <a href="./html/HW9">Kernel Ridge Regression</a>

-The actual code can be found on my github here.
+The actual code can be found on my github <a href="https://github.com/harrisnisar/STAT542">here</a>.
 ---

 ### Caption Genrator using Deep Learning